solyarisoftware/prompter.vim/README.md

   support last completion color highlight.

-## Backstory
+## 🙄 Backstory

-The idea emerged as I was writing some LLM prompts, experimenting with some prompt engineering techniques, using a simple "text completion" approach.
-You write your text prompt and then request a Large Language Model (LLM) completion.
+The idea emerged as I was writing LLM prompts, experimenting with some prompt engineering techniques, using a simple "text completion" approach where you write your text prompt corpus and then request a Large Language Model (LLM) completion.

 My initial approach was to utilize the web playgrounds offered by LLM providers.
 However, I encountered numerous issues especially while interacting with Azure OpenAI web playgrounds.

-For reasons I do not yet comprehend, the web interaction on the Azure web playground slow down considerably after a certain point.
-I suspect a bug within the completion boxes.
+For reasons I do not yet comprehend, the web interaction on the Azure web playground slow down considerably after a certain point.I suspect a bug within the completion boxes.
 Furthermore, I am not fond of the Azure web interface for the "chat completion" mode.
 A total mess!
 Instead, the original OpenAI playground is better implemented, and I did not encounter the aforementioned issues.

 Nevertheless, both web playgrounds permit only one prompt per browser tab.
 Therefore, when dealing with multiple active prompts (developing a composite application composed of nested/chained template prompts), you must maintain multiple playgrounds open in distinct tabs.
 When you achieve certain (intermediate) noteworthy outcomes, you must copy all text boxes and save them in versioned files.

 Undertaking all of this with web playgrounds is a cumbersome and error-prone process.
+The final thought was: what if I could run my completion directly inside mt vim editor?

-## Completion modes
+## ⚠️  Completion modes: `text` versus `chat`
 There are two common "completion modes" foreseen in OpenAI or similar current LLMs:

 - **`text` completion**